JRC1995/INTER-INTRA-attentions/README.md

 I haven't used any evaluation metric (like BLEU) either, because there's not much point in evaluating these low quality predictions.
 These are on my TO-DO list if I later find oppurtunity for proper training and testing.

-#### Interesting paper, I recently discovered, dealing with related matters:
+#### Interesting paper ( which I recently discovered ) dealing with related matters:

 [A Deep Reinforced Model For Abstractive Summarization - Romain Paulus, Caiming Xiong & Richard Socher](https://arxiv.org/pdf/1705.04304.pdf)

-The LSTMN model proposed in the paper(which I recently discovered) below, is based on exactly similar intuitions which I had while building this model:
+The LSTMN model proposed in the paper below, is based on exactly similar intuitions which I had while building this model:

 [Long Short-Term Memory-Networks for Machine Reading - Jianpeng Cheng, Li Dong and Mirella Lapata](https://arxiv.org/pdf/1601.06733.pdf)